kristi11/laravel-blog/README.md

 - Pagination
 - Using databse seeders
 - Added CRUD functionality for categories
-- Added CRUD functionality for users
+- Added CRUD functionality for users (Users can now view/edit their accounts)

 ## To Do

 - User verification
 - Password reset functionality
-- Edit personal info (user specific info)

 ## Getting Started